 - Preston North End FC has and continues to develop means of consulting with stakeholders, sponsors, the local authority and other interested parties.

 - Preston North End FC provides the earliest possible notice of any changes to its ticketing policy, usually after consultation with the relevant supporter groups.

 - Preston North End FC undertakes research on the design and number of new strips.

 Following the Government's Expert Working Group (EWG) Supporter Ownership and Engagement discussions, the club will regularly engage with Supporter Groups in line with the English Football League’s point 111 regulation.
 Minutes from each meeting will be shared via social media and the club’s official media channels.

 Accommodating Away Supporters

-Preston North End FC abides by Football League Regulations governing the allocation of tickets to visiting clubs.
+Preston North End FC abides by EFL Regulations governing the allocation of tickets to visiting clubs.

 Preston North End FC does not charge admission prices to supporters of a visiting club which are higher than those charged to non-member home supporters for comparable accommodation.
-In particular, our concessionary rates offered to senior citizens, students, young adults and junior supporters apply to supporters of a visiting club.
+In particular, our concessionary rates offered to senior citizens, 19 to 24 year olds, 11 to 18 year olds, and 0 to 10-year old supporters.

 Preston North End FC refunds on merchandise in accordance with its legal obligations.